nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-08-13-cant-use-witadmin-versions-older-tfs-2010/index.md

 ---
 title: You can't use WITADMIN on versions older than TFS 2010
 date: 2014-08-13
-author: MrHinsh
+creator: Martin Hinshelwood
 id: "10667"
 layout: blog
 resourceType: blog
 slug: cant-use-witadmin-versions-older-tfs-2010
 aliases:
   - /blog/cant-use-witadmin-versions-older-tfs-2010
 tags:
   - tfs
   - tfs2010
   - tfs-2010-sp1
   - visual-studio-2013
   - witadmin
 categories:
   - install-and-configuration
 ---

 I encountered a bit of a red herring today when I was trying to rename a Work Item Type Definition (WITD) and received the message that you can't use WITADMIN on versions older than TFS 2010.
 However the server was TFS 2010.